-As an additional security precaution, to restrict sharing of Customer Personal Data, we recommend that you establish policies to prevent users from including sensitive information when naming and organizing files in Google Workspace Core Services (for example, Docs, Sheets, Slides, Forms, Drive, Gmail), or naming the Google Chat room or Meet invite with sensitive personal information.
+As an additional security precaution, to restrict sharing of Customer Personal Data, we recommend that you establish policies to prevent users from including sensitive information when naming and organizing files in Google Workspace for Education Core Services (for example, Docs, Sheets, Slides, Forms, Drive, Gmail), or naming the Google Chat room or Meet invite with sensitive personal information.
 Examples of sensitive Customer Personal Data includes an individual's full name, email address, mailing address, telephone number, or any unique account identifiers (for example, customer ID, project ID, and screen name).

-Additionally, you can take advantage of data loss prevention (DLP) capabilities in Google Workspace to inspect, classify, and de-identify sensitive data to help restrict exposure.
+Additionally, you can take advantage of data loss prevention (DLP) capabilities in Google Workspace for Education to inspect, classify, and de-identify sensitive data to help restrict exposure.
 See Prevent data loss using DLP for Drive and Scan your email traffic using DLP rules.
-We provide a library of prevent detectors to make setup easy.
+We provide a library of predefined content detectors to make setup easy.
 Once the DLP policy is in place, for example, Gmail can automatically check all outgoing email for sensitive information and automatically take action to prevent data leakage: either quarantine the email for review, tell users to modify the information, or block the email from being sent and notify the sender.
 With easy-to-configure rules and optical character recognition (OCR) of content stored in images, DLP for Drive makes it easy for administrators to audit files containing sensitive content and configure rules that warn and prevent users from sharing confidential information externally.
 Learn more in our DLP whitepaper.

-9 This feature is only available with Google Workspace Enterprise Plus and G Suite Enterprise for Education.
+&lt;sup>9 This feature is only available with Google Workspace for Education Standard and Plus.